 About PST

-As a Tibetan Buddhist practice and study group, our lineage is Karma Kagyu, as directed by the Karmapa, Ogyen Trinley Dorje.
+Our lineage is Karma Kagyu, as directed by the Karmapa, Ogyen Trinley Dorje.
 More information on our affiliations and dharma lineage here

-Our Practice | Thursday, 7 p.m.
+Our weekly Practice | Thursday, 7 p.m.

 PST meets in person at Ekoji Buddhist Sangha, Richmond, VA, and on-line via Zoom.
-Texts with Tibetan, phonetics, and English translation are provided onscreen and at the temple.
+Texts with Tibetan, phonetics, and English translation are provided below and in print at the temple.
 A brief introduction to the practice is provided at the beginning of the meetings. | See EVENTS for other PST activities.

-Directions to and info on Ekoji Buddhist Sangha
+On-line: Access here | Directions to and info on Ekoji Buddhist Sangha

 First Thurs | 7:00-7:30 Teaching by Lama Linda 7:30-8:30 Chant Chenrezig in English and 15-minute silent meditation Chenrezig in Tibetan & English text (PDF file) |